Location

 Zamora showcases itself at FITUR

-The province and its towns, Holy Week, the Cultural Landscape of Zamora, Benavente, Toro, and Fermoselle showcase the very best of their offerings to attract visitors.
+The province and its villages, Holy Week, the Cultural Landscape of Zamora, Benavente, Toro and Fermoselle showcase the best they have to offer to attract visitors.

-The province of Zamora has been presented at the International Tourism Fair (FITUR) as “a window for the traveller”.
-With a varied proposal that combines tradition, nature, culture, and gastronomy, the villages of Zamora are a highly sought-after destination.
-That is why, every year, thousands of tourists choose one of the villages of Zamora to enjoy a few days of disconnection, fresh air, and the wide range of activities that rural tourism has to offer.
+The province of Zamora has presented itself at the International Tourism Fair (FITUR) as ‘a window for travellers’.
+With a varied offering that combines tradition, nature, culture and gastronomy, the villages of Zamora are a highly desirable destination.
+That is why, every year, thousands of tourists choose one of the villages of Zamora to enjoy a few days of relaxation, fresh air and the wide range of activities offered by rural tourism.

-If you would like to join this new trend but don’t know which destination to start with, keep reading!
+If you want to join this new trend but don't know where to start, read on!

-One of the major announcements at FITUR was Zamora’s candidacy as a UNESCO Cultural Landscape
+One of the big announcements at FITUR was Zamora's candidacy as a UNESCO Cultural Landscape.
+This initiative seeks recognition for the city beyond its prestigious Romanesque architecture.
+Consider, for example:

-• The historical relationship between humans and nature: reflecting the great importance of activities such as mining, quarrying, farming, and transhumance.
-Ancient trades that shaped the unique corners found throughout the landscape.
+• The historical relationship between humans and nature: reflecting the great importance of activities such as mining, quarrying, agriculture and transhumance.
+Trades with a long history behind them, which have given rise to the beautiful corners of the landscape.

-• Integration of cultural and natural elements: Zamora’s Romanesque heritage, its medieval architecture, the geology of the River Duero, traditional livestock farming, and popular traditions such as Holy Week — a key date for locals and international visitors alike.
+• Integration of cultural and natural elements: Zamora's Romanesque architecture, its medieval architecture, the geology of the River Duero, native livestock and popular traditions such as Holy Week.
+A date marked in the calendars of hundreds of Zamora residents and international tourists.

-• Holy Week in Zamora: declared of International Tourist Interest, it is one of the province’s main attractions.
-With centuries-old floats, nocturnal processions, and a profound religious atmosphere, it attracts thousands of visitors every year.
-A highly recommended experience that blends spirituality, history, and art.
+• Holy Week in Zamora: declared of International Tourist Interest, it is one of the province's great attractions.
+With centuries-old floats, night-time processions and a deep religious sentiment, it attracts thousands of visitors every year.
+A highly recommended experience if you want to enjoy an activity that is spiritual, historical and artistic at the same time.

-First stop: Fermoselle, the cradle of a thousand wineries.
-Strategically located at the heart of the Los Arribes del Duero Natural Park, Fermoselle is a natural balcony overlooking one of the most breathtaking landscapes of the Iberian Peninsula.
+Firstly: Fermoselle, the cradle of a thousand wineries.
+Strategically located in the heart of the Los Arribes del Duero Protected Natural Park, Fermoselle is a natural balcony overlooking one of the most impressive landscapes on the peninsula.

-Its cobbled streets conceal a unique treasure: more than a thousand underground cellars, where wine has been central for centuries.
-Visiting Fermoselle means immersing yourself in winemaking tradition, enjoying the spirit of a village with soul, and raising a glass to the flavours that make this corner of Zamora unforgettable.
+Its cobbled streets hold a unique treasure: more than a thousand underground wine cellars, where wine has played a leading role for centuries.
+Visiting Fermoselle means immersing yourself in the wine-making tradition, enjoying the essence of a village with soul and toasting with the flavours that make this corner of Zamora an unforgettable destination.

-A destination to be experienced with all the senses, welcoming to everyone.
+A destination that can be enjoyed with all the senses and that welcomes everyone.

-We look forward to seeing you at Doña Urraca, where you can enjoy everything Fermoselle and its surroundings have to offer!
+We look forward to seeing you at Doña Urraca, so you can enjoy everything that Fermoselle and its surroundings have to offer!

 Benavente, a stop along the way

-The mayor of Benavente, Luciano Huerga, presented at FITUR the tourism projects promoted by the Town Council.
+The mayor of Benavente, Luciano Huerga, presented the tourism projects undertaken by the Benavente City Council at FITUR.

-Benavente is a stop you cannot miss if you are in Zamora.
-Its tourism strategy focuses on:
+Benavente is a must-see stop if you are in Zamora.
+Its tourism focus is on:

 • Free guided tours to discover its heritage.

-• The Soledad González Interpretation Centre, considered the cultural heart of the city.
+• The Soledad González Interpretation Centre, considered the cultural epicentre of the city.

-All these innovations make Benavente a sustainable, cultural, and accessible destination for all types of visitors.
+All these innovations make Benavente a sustainable, cultural destination that is suitable for all types of travellers.

 Toro, city of music

-The mayor of Toro, Tomás del Bien, presented the city at FITUR as the “City of Music”.
-Each year, it hosts numerous festivals covering all genres and audiences.
-Among the most notable are: Vintoro, Zarando Folk, Noche Blanca, and the Jesús López Cobos Classical Music Festival.
+The mayor of Toro, Tomás del Bien, presented the city at FITUR as the ‘city of music’.
+Every year, it organises numerous festivals covering all styles and audiences.
+Among the classics, we can highlight: Vintoro, Zarando Folk, Noche Blanca and the Jesús López Cobos classical music festival.

-But Toro is above all recognised for its essence tied to wine.
-With its own Designation of Origin, Toro has become a benchmark for wine and gastronomy tourism in Castilla y León.
+However, the city of Toro is renowned for its connection to the world of wine.
+Toro, which has its own Designation of Origin, is considered a benchmark for food and wine tourism in Castile and León.

-With its candidacy as a UNESCO Cultural Landscape, the richness of its Holy Week, Benavente’s cultural offerings, Toro’s music and wine, and the charm of Fermoselle with the hospitality of the Posada Doña Urraca, Zamora stands out at FITUR as a truly unique destination in Spain.
+With its candidacy as a UNESCO Cultural Landscape, the richness of its Holy Week celebrations, the cultural offerings of Benavente, the music and wine of Toro, and the charm of Fermoselle with the hospitality of the Posada Doña Urraca, Zamora positions itself at FITUR as a unique destination in Spain.

 Accessibility